Mauro-Rizzi/FileOutUtility/README.md

 # FileOutUtility

+## Note: As of 18/11/2020 work on this repo will no longer continue.
+This category and package are being replaced with [a new one](https://github.com/Mauro-Rizzi/FileOutRework) that directly implements the behaviour of this class to base system classes.
+If you installed the package included in this repo at some point and you want to remove it you will have to run the following collaboration to remove the FileOutHelper global object:

+	Smalltalk removeKey: FileOutHelper

 FileOutUtility is a SmallTalk class that seeks to change the behaviour of existing file out implementations as to improve git workflow.

 The class was implemented as to prototype the black box behaviour the different system implementations should use.